silly-spongus/Sera/README.md

 # Sera
-This is a Low-level schematized serialization library for handling limited size dictionaries with primitive types.
+This is a Low-level schematized serialization library for Roblox for handling limited size dictionaries with primitive types.
 This library aims to do as few operations (table lookups, comparisons, etc.) as possible to achieve it's result while staying a good-enough serialization library.